appetrosyan/CosmoChord/README.rst

 Description and installation
 =============================

-CosmoChord is a fork of `CosmoMC <https://github.com/cmbant/CosmoMC>`__, which adds nested sampling provided by PolyChord.
+SuperCosmoChord is a fork of `CosmoMC
+<https://github.com/cmbant/CosmoMC>`__, which adds nested sampling
+provided by PolyChord, and uses superpositional proposal re-partitioning to accelerate the process.

 Installation procedure: